 Swelling—excess fluid in your body, and the position of the baby may result in swollen feet and ankles.
 This can lead to discomfort and pain.
 The best way to reduce swelling is by putting your feet up frequently.
 Stretching, not crossing your legs when sitting and drinking lots of water will help too.

-If your feet are giving you trouble during your pregnancy, make an appointment at our Long Beach office by calling: (562) 420-9800.
+If your feet are giving you trouble during your pregnancy, make an appointment at our Long Beach office in Douglas Park CA by calling: (562) 420-9800.
 Our podiatrists will help get to the source of your discomfort and prescribe a safe and effective treatment.